 BACKGROUND

-Whether regional lymphadenectomy (RL) should be routinely performed in patients with T1b gallbladder cancer (GBC) hasn’t be settled.
+Whether regional lymphadenectomy (RL) should be routinely performed in patients with T1b gallbladder cancer (GBC) remains a subject of debate.

 AIM

 To investigate whether RL can improve the prognosis of patients with T1b GBC.

 METHODS

 We studied a multicenter cohort of patients with T1b GBC who underwent surgery between 2008 and 2016 at 24 hospitals in 13 provinces in China.
 The log-rank test and Cox proportional hazards model were used to compare the overall survival (OS) of patients who underwent cholecystectomy (Ch) + RL and those who underwent Ch only.
 To investigate whether combined hepatectomy (Hep) improved OS in T1b patients, we studied patients who underwent Ch + RL to compare the OS of patients who underwent combined Hep and patients who did not.